MakeSchool-Tutorials/Tip-Calculator-Swift4/P6-Theming/content.md

 >
 ![Finished UI Dark](assets/finished_ui_dark.png)

+# Feedback and Review - 2 minutes

+**We promise this won't take longer than 2 minutes!**

+Please take a moment to rate your understanding of the learning outcomes from this tutorial, and how we can improve it via our [tutorial feedback form](https://forms.gle/nbiTz8z1wWZgrwDSA)

+This allows us to get feedback on how well the students are grasping the learning outcomes, and tells us where we can improve the tutorial experience.

+# What's Next?

 After implementing our theming feature, we've completed our tip calculator's functionality and design!
 In the next section, we'll review what we've learned and set you on a challenge to practice your new skills.